-In a similar spirit, our second main result, Theorem 3.7, concerns Dedekind σ -completeness of sublattices of robust Orlicz spaces.
-Theorem 3.7 states that, in typical situations, there exists at most one separable Dedekind σ -complete Banach sublattice that generates the σ -algebra, and if it exists the family of priors \mathfrak{P} is already dominated with uniformly integrable densities.
+In a similar spirit, our second main result concerns the Dedekind σ -completeness of sublattices of robust Orlicz spaces, i.e., the existence of least upper bounds for countable bounded subsets.
+Dedekind σ -completeness is necessary for the existence of "essential suprema", cf. [14], and therefore derives its importance from the widespread use of essential suprema in financial applications, cf. [19].
+In the context of volatility uncertainty, the existence of essential suprema is studied as "feasibility of aggregations" in [45] and the literature based thereon.
+In Theorem 4.7, we state that typically at most one separable Dedekind σ -complete Banach sublattice exists that generates the σ -algebra, and if it exists, the family of priors \mathfrak{P} is already dominated with uniformly integrable densities.
 We thereby qualify that what prevents nondominated models from being dominated is the lack of all order completeness properties for separable Banach sublattices that generate the σ -algebra.

-In the case of the robust closure \mathcal{C}^p of C_b , one concludes that this space is too similar to the original space C_b in terms of its order completeness properties.
+One therefore concludes that the robust closure C^p of C_b is too similar to the original space C_b both in terms of its order completeness properties and in terms of dominatedness.